Sarabjeet Singh Khalsa

-Sarabjeet Singh Khalsa (born 1 November 1979) is an Indian politician from Punjab.
+Sarabjeet Singh Khalsa (born 1 November 1979) is an Indian politician from Punjab of Akali Dal Waris Punjab De.
 He is serving as a Member of Parliament in the Lok Sabha representing the constituency of Faridkot since 2024.

 Personal life

 Khalsa is the son of Beant Singh, the former bodyguard and one of the assassins of former Indian Prime Minister Indira Gandhi, and Bimal Kaur Khalsa, a former Lok Sabha MP who represented the Ropar constituency.

 His grandfather, Baba Sucha Singh was also a Member of Parliament in the Lok Sabha, representing Bathinda constituency.

-He was married to Sandeep Kaur Khalsa and has a son.
-His wife was seen on the day Sarabjit Singh Khalsa was campaigning for the 2024 Lok Sabha elections.

 Political career

 Khalsa ran for the Lok Sabha election in 2004 from the Bathinda constituency and received 113,490 votes.
 He then competed in the Punjab Assembly election in 2007 from Bhadaur in Barnala district, garnering only 15,702 votes.
 In 2009 and 2014, he again ran unsuccessfully for the Lok Sabha from the Bathinda and Fatehgarh Sahib constituencies, respectively.

-Khalsa was elected as a Member of Parliament from Faridkot as an Independent candidate in 2024 General Elections.
+Khalsa was elected as a Member of Parliament from Faridkot as an Independent candidate in 2024 general election.
 He achieved success with 2,98,062 votes at 29.38% of the total count, defeating Punjabi actor Karamjit Anmol of the Aam Aadmi Party.